-Dr. Alejandro Avila(US)
+Dr. Alejandro Avila(US: Online)

 Pianist Alejandro Avila was born in Asuncion, Paraguay, and began his piano studies at the age of 7.
 Concluding his conservatory studies in Asuncion, Alejandro was awarded a full scholarship to pursue his Bachelor of Music in Piano Performance degree at São Paulo State University, in Brazil, where he studied with renowned Brazilian professors Dr. Cláudio Richerme and Dr. André Rangel.
 After finishing his studies in São Paulo, Alejandro got a full assistantship position at Central Michigan University, where he worked as a piano instructor of piano class and private lessons, as well as a collaborator for choir, instrumentalists, and singers.
 During these two years, Alejandro pursued his Master of Music degree in Piano Performance studying with Portuguese pianist Alexandra Mascolo-David.